seanorama/masterclass/security-advanced/README.md

   - Madreduce > Quicklinks > JobHistory UI
   - YARN > Quicklinks > ResourceManager UI

-- This should tell you why kerberos is needed on Hadoop :)
+- This should tell you why kerberos (and other security) is needed on Hadoop :)

 ### Manually install missing components